 - Sucuri should be the best option for high traffic sites and eCommerce (heavy traffic sites are using it)

-- MalCare best friend that you can count on when your site is hacked, they have emergency malware removal service
+- MalCare best friend that you can count on when your site is hacked, they have an emergency malware removal service

 - Astra offers all in one security for all sizes of sites, WP and other CMS, lots of web agencies are using it for clients

 - JetPack works for those who need malware scan and backup in the cloud